 This is the biggest issue with all stand mixers.
 If you don’t run your mixer often enough, it will stop working.
 Over time, grease in the motor settles away from the gears and can even drip into the bowl.
 (Don’t worry; it’s food safe, even if unsightly.)

 The mixer may sound louder than usual because gears are grinding.
-Here’s the simple fix: Always run your mixer for at least 2 minutes, starting on low and then gradually moving through all the speeds up to high, at least every two months, to keep everything well lubricated.
+Here’s the simple fix: At least every two months, run your mixer for at least 2 minutes, starting on low and then gradually moving through all the speeds up to high, to keep everything well lubricated.
 If you’re seriously into DIY and want to regrease the gears yourself, see Mr. Mixer on YouTube.

 Stand Mixers (High-End)A stand mixer is one of the most expensive appliances in your kitchen, so it had better do it all—from whipping a single egg white to kneading thick pizza dough.